barumau/pandunia/esperanto/pandunia-esperanto.md

 baze shula kan - bazlernejo
 be ais - glaciiĝi (frostiĝi)
 be boli - boli
+be fin - finiĝi
+be fobi - timi
+be hapu - taŭgi
 be jene - naski
 be kai - malfermiĝi
+be kino - moviĝi
+be kite - iri
 be mal - aparteni
 be mata - morti
 be raste - kreski
 be retro - reiri
 be shuru - komenciĝi
+be sona - dormi
 be suka - ŝati
 be supra - superiri
 be ting - halti